35percent/11tystarter/src/posts/aylesbury-phase-2b-financial-viability-assessments.md

 [^2] Despite this NHG say that the extra floors are *'to ensure the scheme viably delivers the required affordable homes' -* Planning Statement Addendum, Sept 2024, 3.9, 22/AP/2226 - find via <https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=RDU2YJKB00300>3.9

 [^3] Financial Viability Assessment, Phase 2B, Aylesbury Estate Regeneration, ES10, ES11, Sept 2024.
 This can be found via the [Southwark Planning Register](https://planning.southwark.gov.uk/online-applications/), using ref 22/AP/2226, under the 'Documents' tab.
 See also the Appraisal Summary, pg 136, 137, 138.
-A £37.66m profit on the private and affordable housing, plus commercial profit, is listed as 'Additional Costs', generating a loss of £24.165m; moving the £37.66m from the cost column turns this into a £13.495m profit.
+A £37.66m profit on the private and affordable housing, plus commercial profit, is listed as 'Additional Costs', generating a loss of £24.165m; taking out the £37.66m from the cost column turns this into a £13.495m profit.

 [^4] Financial Viability Assessment, Phase 2B, Aylesbury Estate Regeneration, ES12, Table 1.1, ES13, Sept 2024.
 This can be found via the [Southwark Planning Register](https://planning.southwark.gov.uk/online-applications/), using ref 22/AP/2226, under the 'Documents' tab.